karissa-b/AD-signature/code/README.md

 # Code

-Save command-line scripts and shared R code here.
+Command-line scripts for HPC are saved here.